jlevy/og-equity-compensation/README.md

 # The Open Guide to Equity Compensation

-❇️ *This guide is now [published on Holloway](https://www.holloway.com/g/equity-compensation).
+❇️ *This guide is now [published on Holloway](https://www.holloway.com/g/equity-compensation/about).
-Read it there for additional features like search and commenting.*
+Read it there for additional features like search and commenting, and PDF/EPUB download.*

 ## Introduction